parkerhutchinson/stereo-resume/README.md

 #### retool.com(brand side) https://retool.com - Senior Web Engineer
 As the primary maintainer of the web experience at retool my duties included:
 * Maintaining the site and functionality that was implemented before I was employed.
 The tech stack I inherited was Contentful, Netlify, Gatsby, React, Styled-components.
-This involved Fixing bugs, fixing invalid markup, fixing API and datastructures.
+This involved Fixing bugs, fixing invalid markup, fixing API and data structures.
 * Creating interactive experiences with the guidance of the design team.
 Working with the existing design language to build out pages for the marketing team.
 Making pages to experiment with growth and lead generation.
-* I was tasked with evaluting the current stack and seeing if we can improve or make the DX and management experience better.
+* I was tasked with evaluating the current stack and seeing if we can improve or make the DX and management experience better.
 This involved research and tech analysis of various CMS solutions.
 This also included alternatives to our backend and hosting providers.
-* Post the evalutation I personally migrated the tech stack to Vercel,NextJS, and Sanity.
+* Post the evaluation I personally migrated the tech stack to Vercel, NextJS, and Sanity.
 Which saw a massive improvement in developer and management experience.
 FCP, TTI and performance scores all improved.

 #### asana.com(brand side) https://asana.com - Senior Web Engineer
-asana brought me on originally to help architect and design solutions for the re-platforming initiative they began on the dot com. asana.com was originally developed in a legacy version of a mostly unheard of static generation framework called Statemic.
-It was my shared responsibility to help in the technical transition of the site from php, html, css into NextJS, Contentful, React(TS), and CSS-in-JS.
+asana brought me on originally to help architect and design solutions for the re-platforming initiative they began on the marketing website. asana.com was originally developed in a legacy version of a mostly unheard of static generation framework called Statemic.
+It was my shared responsibility to help in the technical transition of the site from php, html, css into NextJS, Contentful, React/Typescript, and CSS-in-JS.

 * In cooperation with other senior level web engineers to architect and design a new marketing application for the asana.com website using current web development meta technologies.
 React+Typescript, with a NextJS backbone.
 Data would go from static markdown and yaml being live edited in github to the popular headless CMS Contentful.
 * Lead work on developing a data model migration strategy that would allow developers to create feature enhancements without interrupting the day to day content changes made by content creators.
 This included command line tooling, documentation, CI/CD, and training.
 * Help in the conversion of nearly 130 php/html templates into React+Typescript within a 5 month timespan.
 This also included some training of other developers not familiar with React+Typescript.
 * Lead a number digital campaign rollouts using our newly created web application.
-This includedthe:
+This included the:
   - The development of a new homepage interactive experience
   - Leading the successful rollout of Enterprise digital content.
   - The re-development of the applications and templates pages.